Indirect grilling requires little hands-on attention, but gives you maximum flavor. It's like slow cooking, but on the grill!

 Take a few minutes to configure your grill.
 As the name suggests, indirect grilling positions the beef away from the heat source instead of directly over it.
 If you’re using charcoal, this means arranging the coals off to one side of the grill and cooking on the opposite side.
 If you’re using gas, refer to your owner’s manual and bring the grill to medium heat on one side only.

 Keep the lid closed for best results.
 You should follow your recipe for timing, but also may want to use an oven-proof meat thermometer to confirm when time’s almost up.
 Be careful not to overshoot your target temperature because it will continue to rise for several minutes after coming off the grill.
+Larger roasts will take longer to cook using indirect grilling.

 Don’t skip this step!
 Resting is essential to keep all those delicious juices from draining out of the meat, and makes the next step easier.
 The larger cuts that work best for indirect grilling generally need more time to rest—often up to 15–20 minutes.
 Set the meat on your cutting board or a serving tray and cover it loosely with aluminum foil (this is called “tenting”).